 Negotiating mortgage terms

-As with any product/service, there is always room for negotiation, although it can be a case of who you know not what you know.
+As with any product or service, there is always room for negotiation, although it can be a case of who you know, not what you know.
 Mortgage headline figures can be misleading.
 For example, low mortgage rates could relate to relatively low LTVs.
-An experienced mortgage advisor will be aware of providers offering a degree of flexibility in negotiations and their preferred customer profile.
+An experienced mortgage advisor will be aware of providers offering flexibility in negotiations and their preferred customer profile.
 Negotiation is an art form which many mortgage advisors have managed to master.

 Customers with specific challenges

 Circumstances can often hamper individuals seeking mortgage finance.
 For example:

 - They may have limited funds, but significant assets